adafruit/adafruit-beaglebone-io-python/docs/ADC.rst

 --------------------------------------------

-This module enables reading analog input values from the analog to digital converter (ADC) on the Beaglebone processor.
+This module enables reading analog input values from the analog to digital converter (ADC) on the TI AM3358 SoC on the BeagleBone.

 Example::